garciadelcastillo/ffmpeg-cheatsheet/README.md

     ffprobe -loglevel error -skip_frame nokey -select_streams v:0 -show_entries frame=pkt_pts_time -of csv=print_section=0 input.mp4

+General metadata of a file can be exported to text:

+    ffmpeg -i input.mp4 -f ffmetadata metadata.txt

 ### Replacing the sound track on a video

 Or in other words, extracting the audio track of a video, removing it and adding a new one.
 Thanks @arastoo for the pointers!